Luminara-Team-9/luminara-dashboard/README.md

 shared/ : Reusable, common small components used throughout the project (e.g., Common API clients, Basic UI buttons, Font settings).

-2. GitHub Workflow Rules (Must Read)
-The main branch is the core framework of our project.
-It is strictly locked to prevent anyone from pushing code directly.
-When working on code, you must follow these rules:

-Branch Creation: Before starting any work, create a new working branch from the main branch. (e.g., feat/dashboard-ui, fix/api-error)

-Commit Rules: Write clear and descriptive commit messages so others can easily understand what was modified.

-Pull Request (PR): Once your work is complete, create a Pull Request to merge your branch into the main branch.

-Code Review and Approval: Code will only be merged into the main branch after the System Architect verifies the folder structure and approves the PR.
-Do not merge arbitrarily.

-3. Data Communication Protocol
-Performance data collected by the AI and automation bots (Python) will be transmitted to the frontend (Next.js) according to a predefined common API JSON specification.
-The communication protocol document will be updated in the Wiki later.

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 데카트론 웹 성능 지능형 벤치마킹 대시보드